-The National Security Division is the first-of-its-kind in the nation, adding a standalone division with the Office that complements the Criminal Division with its own specialized mandates.
-The Division is responsible for combatting national security and cyber security threats facing our region and our nation.
+The Office’s National Security Division is the first of its kind in the nation, adding a standalone division with the Office that complements the Criminal Division with its own specialized mandates.
+The Division is responsible for combatting the national security and cyber security threats facing our region and our nation.
 Protecting national security is the highest priority of the Department of Justice and the United States Attorney’s Office, and the Division works closely with other components within the Department of Justice and with other government agencies to meet this challenge.

 Division Contact Information

 Central District of California